htso/Monumental_Day/README.md

 Let's not worry about fundamentals for a moment[1] and focus on one "technical" aspect : the fundamental law of bear market progression.

 A month ago there was a chorus of bears calling for the market to fall; they were made with a degree of conviction rarely seen in the investment advisory business.
-One headline reads "_The Crash Has Only Just Begun_(Apr 28)"[1].
-Another told investors "_How To Trade a Second Coronavirus Stock Market Crash_(May 5)"[2].
-And their reasons are well articulated -- "_4 Reasons Why The Market Will Dive Again_(May 4)"[3].
+One headline reads "_The Crash Has Only Just Begun_(Apr 28)"[2].
+Another told investors "_How To Trade a Second Coronavirus Stock Market Crash_(May 5)"[3].
+And their reasons are well articulated -- "_4 Reasons Why The Market Will Dive Again_(May 4)"[4].

 All of these pieces relied on one central belief that a bear market must have three phases.
 It starts with a sharp decline of more than 20%, to be followed by an equally sharp rebound, then drifts lower until the previous low is "retested".
 It is only after this "retesting" phase fully played out could a bear market end.
 Up till now we definitely do not have the last part.

-So, is this truly unprecedented?
+So, is this really unprecedented?

 ### No Historic Precedent

 Let's look at the data.
 I coded a R script that searches for similar pattern in historic data.
-I ran it on all the major market indices available on yahoo finance[2], including 92 years of S&P 500 index since 1927, 49 years of Nasdaq Composite, the history of the British market, the German market, and 10 other stock markets around the world.
+I ran it on the major market indices available on [yahoo finance](https://finance.yahoo.com/), including the amazing 92 years of S&P 500 since 1927, 49 years of Nasdaq Composite, the history of the British market, the German market, and 10 other stock markets around the world [5].

 Finding : Nothing like this has happened before.
 No previous example of a drop and then a complete recovery inside four months.
 There has been some highly volatile trajectories in Nasdaq.
 The closest ever to a round trip was the path in second half of 2001, during Dot-com Bubble.
 I'll discuss some coding detail in the last section.